Time Zones in Reunion

 does Reunion use daylight saving time?

 No, Reunion does not use daylight saving time.
-The island stays on UTC+4 all year, which means there are no clock changes in spring or autumn and no regional exceptions within the country.
+Its clocks stay on UTC+4 all year, with no seasonal forward or backward change.

 what is the time difference between Reunion and UTC?